Working with residents to undertake treatment in targeted areas

 Fire ants can have devastating consequences on our environment, economy and outdoor way of life.
 They also pose a serious threat to humans.
 At best, their stings can be painful; at worst, they can trigger a toxic, sometimes life-threatening, allergic reaction.

 Our combined efforts to eradicate fire ants will give Australia the best and only chance of a future free of this invasive pest.

 Under the Biosecurity Act 2014, fire ants are a category 1 restricted matter, making the pest a responsibility for all Queenslanders.
 We are tasked with eradicating fire ants by conducting systematic containment and treatment activities, starting outside the infestation in South East Queensland.

 We need the community, industry and all levels of government to also play an active role and work with us so we can do our job as quickly as possible.
 You can do this by:

 ✔ giving our teams access to your property when they visit

 ✔ contacting us if you find a suspect ant nest.

 What do I need to know?

-We complete treatment on all properties in our planned treatment area during the warmer months of the year.
+We will conduct eradication activities on 100% of all targeted properties during the warmer months of the year.
 This is when fire ants tend to be more active and on the hunt for food.

-All properties in the target area must be treated, whether the property has fire ants or not.
-To ensure this happens, our teams are authorised to access all properties in the treatment area as required.
-They do not need to access your home or buildings and carry identification.
+All properties in the target area must be treated, whether fire ants are visible or not.
+Our teams are authorised to access all Queensland properties.
+They do not need to access your home or buildings, and they always carry Queensland Government identification.
 Penalties can apply if you stop our teams from doing their job.